zakia98/the-domino-club/README.md

 - Pug
 - PassportJS
 - MongoDB
+- express-validator

 ## Reflections

 The main goal of the project was to employ the use of security and authentication.
 Using passportJS, I was able to employ a system which allowed users to sign up, and have their login details displayed across the app.

+Additionally, the project makes use of the express validator library to create custom validation and sanitization of user input for text message and signup forms.